NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 # DEVLOG

+## July 14, 2020
+- Removed contact section from main page.
+- Added a contact page that uses a google form.
+- Added active setting to navbar sections.
+Now displays current page in case the user forgets.

 ## July 13, 2020
 - Added metadata to the site's pages: description, keywords, title, author.
 Also added a noindex to the backend site page.
 - Added google analytics tracking.